 Obligatory starting point for your stopover on Port-Cros, the village is certainly small, but so welcoming and full of charms.
 Time seems to have stopped here, and you can enjoy its authenticity in the middle of the few houses of former fishermen, or on one of the terraces of the few restaurants (open in season).

-Don't hesitate to visit the "Saint-Tropez" Chapel, located in the back harbor, or the island's cemetery, where the last owners of the island, Marcel and Marceline Henry, were laid to rest before it was bequeathed to the State...
+Don't hesitate to visit the "Saint-Tropez" chapel in the inner harbor, or the island's cemetery, where the island's last owners, Marcel and Marceline Henry, were laid to rest before it was bequeathed to the state...

 A paradise for nature lovers and hikers